lukejenner6/PSY6422-Project/README.md

 Link to the published dashboard can be found [here](https://c6gp2m-luke-jenner.shinyapps.io/PSY6422_Project/).

-Link to the projects published R markdown can be found [here](https://rpubs.com/lukejenner6/893427).
+Link to the projects published rmarkdown can be found [here](https://rpubs.com/lukejenner6/893427).

 The dashboard's interface can be seen in this screenshot:
 ![](www/happiness_dashboard_screennshot.png)